flhamaris/smartbuilding-server/README.md

 - `AZURE_STORAGE_CONNECTION_STRING`: The connection string for your Azure Blob Storage Account
 - `AZURE_STORAGE_CONTAINER_NAME`: The name of the Azure Blob Storage container to query to
+- `FRAME_PER_SECOND_SUB_SAMPLING`: The subsampling value if needed for the video uploaded.
+Default is 20 fps.

 These should be placed in a `.env` file in the root of your project.
 You can create your `.env` from the `.env.local` included.